dfgordon/vscode-language-applesoft/README.md

 * Diagnostics to identify errors and gotchas
 * Renumber lines in a selection or full document
 * Transfer programs to and from Apple ][ emulators (see below)
+* View tokenized program as hex dump and unicode text
 * Options : see `Ctrl+Comma` -> `Extensions` -> `Applesoft BASIC`
 * Commands: see `Ctrl+P` -> `applesoft`
 * Activates for file extensions `.bas`, `.abas`, `.A`